People often ask questions about slow websites

 Google is targeting User Experience

-The average load time on mobile devices is in excess of 5 seconds, and typical user experience is poor.
+Largely due to excessive code and poorly built websites, the average load time on mobile devices is in excess of 5 seconds, and typical user experience is poor.
 Over time web pages on average have been getting heavier, and much of this can be attributed to the rise of website builders such as WordPress, Wix and Squarespace.

 Website builders have their place, but it would be a mistake to think that they’re the holy grail of website production.
 So it’s worth being aware of a few points.

-Disadvantages of Web Builders
+Disadvantages of Website Builders